SkylineCommunications/dataminer-docs/connector-help/connector_help/GeoSync_Microwave_TLE.md

 ## About

-The **GeoSync Microwave TLE** driver controls and monitors the slope and attenuation of the device.
+The **GeoSync Microwave TLE** connector controls and monitors the slope and attenuation of the device.

 ### Version Info